Introduction to AI training water use

 - Be explicit about scope: decide whether your L/kWh includes only on-site cooling water or also upstream electricity water.

-- Record assumptions: when sharing results, note the PUE source and the water-intensity source (provider report, utility data, internal estimate).
+- Record assumptions: when sharing results, note the PUE source and the water-intensity source, whether that is a provider report, utility data, or an internal estimate.

 - Compare like-for-like: keep the same scope and methodology when comparing regions or providers.